 Pacino also had a successful theater career.
 He won a Tony award for his roles in Does a Tiger Wear a Necktie and The Basic Training of Pavlo Hummel.
 Pacino also directed the stage production Looking for Richard.

 Pacino received numerous lifetime achievement awards.
-He was never married but has three children; a daughter, Julie Marie, and twins Anton and Olivia.
+He was never married but has e children; a daughter, Julie Marie, and twins Anton and Olivia.

 Tim Duncan, 38

 Professional basketball player Tim Duncan turns 38 today.
 Duncan started out as a swimmer, but began playing basketball in the ninth grade after a storm destroyed the pool at his home.
 He attended Wake Forest University where he played basketball and won the Naismith and USBWA College Player of the Year awards, and the John Wooden awards in his final year.

 Duncan was chosen first pick by the San Antonio Spurs in the 1997 NBA Draft.
 With the Spurs, Duncan won the NBA Championships in 1997, 2003, 2005, and 2007.
 He established the Tim Duncan Foundation to provide health awareness/research, education, and youth sports/recreation in San Antonio, Winston-Salem, and the United States Virgin Islands.